 The Panika are almost entirely unevangelized.
 Prayer is the first step toward seeing them reached with the gospel.
 They live among other tribes that might have a couple of believers who can reach out to them.

-"Then the cloud covered the Tabernacle, and the glory of the Lord filled the Tabernacle.
-Moses could no longer enter the Tabernacle because the cloud had settled down over it, and the glory of the Lord filled the Tabernacle."
+"Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle.
+And Moses was not able to enter the tent of meeting because the cloud settled on it, and the glory of the Lord filled the tabernacle."
 Exodus 40:34-35

 Pray for many from this people group to experience the glory of the Lord and allow Him to transform them forever.